Morugetsuyo/QRCodeDetector/README.md

 3. Shows different decoding abilities based on the working platform (MacOS vs Windows)

 Objectives:
-1. Process image and highlight the detected area
+1. Process image and highlight the detected area (Add polygon)
 2. Enhance the detection abilities.
 (Add multiple decoding packages, or using convolution filter on the 'processImageForQRCode')
 3. Field Test
-4. Testify the effectiveness of this program
+4. Calculate application credibility

 Updates:
 1.0.2: Fixed bugs on 'reset' logic